-You can also help create the best ambiance in your bedroom by the choice you make regarding furniture.
+You can also help create the best ambience in your bedroom by the choice you make regarding furniture.
 Especially the furniture closest to your bed.

-Traditionally, the space beside your bed is normally reserved for beside tables, if anything.
-However, a better way of furnishing that awkward part of your bedroom could be to use a chest of drawers where you’d normally have a bedside table.
+Traditionally, the space beside your bed is normally reserved for bedside tables, if anything.
+However, a better way of furnishing that awkward part of your bedroom could be to use a painted chest of drawers where you’d normally have a bedside table.